Frederick Steele: Later life and honors

 Steele was transferred to Texas in June 1865 and placed in command of United States forces along the Rio Grande.
-He subsequently commanded the Department of the Columbia, overseeing the Snake War. from December 1865 until November 1867.
-On July 28, 1866, Steele had been appointed to the permanent grade of colonel of the 20th U.S. Infantry Regiment.
+He subsequently commanded the Department of the Columbia, overseeing the Snake War, from December 1865 until November 1867.
+On July 28, 1866, Steele was appointed to the permanent grade of colonel of the 20th U.S. Infantry Regiment.
 Meanwhile, he had been mustered out of the volunteer service on March 1, 1867.

 In November 1867, Steele took a leave of absence for health reasons.
 He died two months later on January 12, 1868, in San Mateo, California, from an injury suffered in a fall in a buggy accident caused when he suffered an apoplectic fit.
 He is buried in Woodlawn Memorial Park Cemetery, Colma, California.

 A monument to Steele stands at Vicksburg National Military Park.